Google Earth

 Mapping down the Ganges

 Last week at the Pollard Memorial Library I picked up Slowly Down the Ganges by Eric Newby.
 Usually I pick up books based on recommendation from friends or from Goodreads.
 This one I just happened to pick up because it was in the travel section of the library where I had gone to pick up Blue Highways by William Least Heat Moon.
+The section of Indian travel books at the library is anemic however, which is a pity.
+Traveling in India is its own adventure.

 Tropical Storm Edouard